When you first realize that your cat has peed on your dog’s bed, your first thought may be anger, followed by confusion. Do they not like the dog?

 Stress and anxiety can cause your cat to behave poorly, including peeing on your dog’s bed.
 Just like people tend to make bad decisions when stressed, your cat can make bad decisions as well.
 In these situations, the best way to stop the issue is to reduce the amount of stress your cat is experiencing.

-How to Make a Cat Stop Peeing on a Dog Bed
+How to Stop Cat From Peeing on Dog Bed

 In some cases, you may need to retrain your cat to use a litter box.
 This only works for cats that are peeing for behavioral reasons.
 Usually, this involves restricting the amount of space your cat has access to.
 You’ll need to enclose them in the area containing the litterbox to let them get more exposure to the box.